university-of-york/fmsys-alma-printing-api/README.md

 #### tmp_printouts housekeeping

 The `tmp_printouts` directory will accumulate many HTML files over time.
 It's probably a useful contingency having the HTML files persisted to disk in case re-prints are required, or if there is a problem printing the document.
-However, over time these files may consume a significant amount of disk space, so it's recommended to delete the older ones while keeping the more recent ones.
-To help automate this housekeeping process, a Task Scheduler XML template is provided which leverages Powershell to delete files older than 30 days.
+However, over time these files may consume a significant amount of disk space, so it's recommended to delete or recycle the older ones while keeping the more recent ones.
+To help automate this housekeeping process, a Task Scheduler XML template and a VBScript file is provided to recycle files older than 30 days.
 This can be adjusted according to local needs; just edit the XML before importing, or modify the task once imported.
-See `helper-scripts/fmsys-alma-printing-api - clean tmp_printouts directory.xml`
+See `helper-scripts/fmsys-alma-printing-api - clean tmp_printouts directory.xml` and `helper-scripts/recycleFiles.vbs`.

 #### UoY-specific notes
 A list of UoY `ALMA_PRINTING_CMD` variable values is as follows: